-Using examples from brands that I love on social media such as Oreo, Post Planner, and General Electric, I wanted to inspire people to look for inspiration from social media, not to copy, but to see what they are doing and how they can do something similar.
-You always have the option of sharing someone else’s content and giving them credit for this.
+Using examples from brands I love on social media, such as Oreo, Post Planner, and General Electric, I wanted to inspire people to look for inspiration from social media, not to copy, but to see what they are doing and how they can do something similar.
+You always have the option of sharing someone else's content and giving them credit for this.
 Being generous is great and it is less content that you have to create from scratch.

 Here are some ways that you can connect with customers on social media:

 1. Share your story

 General Electric is an established brand with a great history.
 They post current content and posts like this one that give great social proof to their company.

 Use the links and widgets available to gather email leads.
 If you don't ask, you won't build your email list.
 This example is from a Facebook page with an email signup box from MailChimp.

 3. Top of mind awarenessKeeping active on your social media accounts keeps your brand alive in people's streams.
 Click To Tweet

 Pinterest created this adorable Valentine themed board and shared it via email and social media to give their follower more great things to pin and visit their website.